 With the addition of the ability to hold the quoted spread at Index Lock, the borrower will have some indication of the all-in rate at Index Lock; the spread will not be subject to market grid movements but will be adjusted due to new information received on the property, the borrower, or the guarantor or if there are loan document modifications or transaction-specific facts that require additional changes to the quoted spread.
 If the borrower chooses early rate-lock, they will know their all-in rate after a review and approval of a pre-underwriting package.
 If the borrower chooses the standard delivery process, they will know their all-in-rate after commitment.

-A Seller/Servicer can lock the Treasury index on behalf of the borrower within hours of receipt of a completed LST, if the Seller/Servicer and borrower return a signed Index Lock application within this timeframe.
+A Lender can lock the Treasury index on behalf of the borrower within hours of receipt of a completed LST, if the Lender and borrower return a signed Index Lock application within this timeframe.

 No. The interest rate (also referred to as our all-in coupon) consists of two separate parts: The Treasury index and the spread, both determined through Freddie Mac Pricing.
 Because the Treasury index is normally the more volatile of the two, it is to a borrower’s benefit to lock this in as quickly as possible.
 After the Treasury index is locked, the quoted spread is not subject to market volatility and may be locked through either the early rate-lock or the standard delivery process.